-This month, resident Pet Inspector, Kiki, travels to the lovely Bailiffscourt Hotel & Spa in East Sussex.
+This month, resident Pet Inspector, Kiki, travelled to the lovely Bailiffscourt Hotel & Spa in East Sussex.
 Find out what got her little tail wagging…

 What we love about Bailiffscourt is that it combines a country hotel vibe with a seaside setting and is wonderfully quirky and charming.
 We felt sure that Kiki would love it, too!
 As usual, when her travel bag and toys came out of the cupboard she became super excited, wagging her tail furiously, knowing we were off on another doggy adventure.

 We set off down the A3 on Sunday morning down wending our way down country lanes to Bailiffscourt.
 We were a little early, so we decided to pop along to the historic town of Arundel for lunch at the dog-friendly White Swan.
 We had a lovely walk around the town before heading to our hotel.

 The hotel is in a rural setting in private parkland, where we were greeted by a friendly peacock as we stepped out of the car – miraculously, Kiki seemed unfazed.
 Made up of Medieval style buildings, some dating back to the 13c, the house was designed by Lord Moyne, a member of the Guinness family, in the 1920s to recreate a medieval home using original stone as well as doors and windows from the period.
 A scene of numerous parties in the 30s, the building has a definite sense of grandeur and glamour.

 After a waggy welcome at reception, we set off along the corridor up some wooden stairs to our spectacular room – the Baylies suite.
 Filled with historic charm, the room is vast with vaulted beamed ceilings, a four-poster bed, a wood-burning stove, squashy sofas, and a huge bathroom with a freestanding bathtub!
 Kiki was delighted with her bowl, mat and biscuits plus a tennis ball and ball thrower too!